A. AIBA Technical Rules.

 16. Candidates who wish to be selected for upgrading must have a recommendation from their Command Boxing Representative in consultation with at least one Major Panel Grade A R&J.

-17. Command Boxing Representative submits application to Army BA Officials Secretary for processing.
+17. Service Officials Secretary or Regional Chairman submits application to UKAFBA Officials Chairman for processing.

 18. Upgrading assessment will be conducted (usually) at the Army Individuals Championships.
-Permission to conduct upgrading away from these championships must be gained from the Army BA Secretary.
+Permission to conduct upgrading away from these championships must be gained from the UKAFBA Secretary.
 Candidates will sit a controlled theory examination followed by a practical assessment.

 19. Any boxing official who has not officiated for a period of 2 years will be deemed as inactive.
 To reactivate qualification, individuals must sit a controlled theory examination and shadow for at least 1 competition.
-This process is controlled by Command Boxing Representatives who will appoint a minimum of one Major Panel Grade A R&J to carry out the assessment.
+This process is controlled by Service Officials Secretary or Regional Secretary who will appoint a minimum of one Major Panel Grade A R&J to carry out the assessment.

-20. The Army Major Panel of Officials oversees all aspects of Boxing in the Army with regard to Tournament Officials (Referees, Judges and Timekeepers).
-Individuals must be qualified to at least Grade B to be assigned to the Army Major Panel.
+20. The UKAF and the Army Major Panels of Officials oversee all aspects of Boxing in the UKAF and Army with regard to Tournament Officials (Referees, Judges and Timekeepers).
+Individuals must be qualified to at least Grade B to be assigned to the either the UKAF or the Army Major Panel.

-21. Due to the nature of tournaments at which Army Major Panel members officiate (England Boxing civilian shows, CSBA / single service championships / Unit organised charity events against civilian boxers, etc.) all potential officials for the Major Panel are required to have a high level of experience.
+21. Due to the nature of tournaments at which both the UKAF and Army Major Panel members officiate (England Boxing civilian shows, UKAFBA / single service championships / Unit organised charity events against civilian boxers, etc.) all potential officials for the Major Panel are required to have a high level of experience.
 The minimum criteria expected for candidates wishing to be considered for either is:

 a.
 Minimum of 3 seasons as active Judge, Timekeeper, Referee.